Mandelieu-la-Napoule: Townscape

+The Hôtel de Ville was built as a luxury hotel for tourists in the late 19th century.

 Transportation

 Private air transportation for the town (and for nearby Cannes) is provided by Cannes - Mandelieu Airport.
 The nearest major airport is Nice Cote d'Azur Airport, the second busiest airport in France; it is about 30 minutes drive from the airport to the town.
 The commune is reached from exit 41 on the autoroute A8.
 Mandelieu-la-Napoule station is served by regional trains (TER Provence-Alpes-Côte d'Azur) towards Fréjus, Cannes, Nice and Les Arcs–Draguignan.

 Personalities

 It is the home of ex MI6 agent Richard Tomlinson.

 Bertrand of Orléans-Braganza was born in Mandelieu on 2 February 1941.
 He is the present head of the Vassouras Branch of the Brazilian Imperial House and de jure Emperor of Brazil (Bertrand I of Brazil).
 He is also considered a royal prince of the deposed monarchies of France and Portugal.
 His late brother Luiz of Orléans-Braganza was also born there three years before.

 Italian Princess Maria Francesca of Savoy, daughter of the King of Italy Victor Emmanuel III and Queen Elena of Montenegro, lived in Mandelieu and died there on 7 December 2001.

 Italian athlete Eddy Ottoz was born in Mandelieu on 3 June 1944.
 He competed for Italy in the 1964 Summer Olympics held in Tokyo, Japan and in the 1968 Summer Olympics in Mexico City, Mexico, where he won the bronze medal in the 110 metre hurdles event.